nickg/nvc/nvc.1.md

    Loads a VHPI plugin from the shared library _plugin_.
 See section [VHPI][] for details on the VHPI implementation.

+ * `--profile`:
+   Collect profiling data and print this at the end of the run.
+Note this will slow down the simulation slightly.

  * `--stats`:
    Print time and memory statistics at the end of the run.